izzy-baulk/EPQ-artefact/essay.md

 By far, the most challenging part of the programming element of the project was understanding and implementing object orientated programming techniques.
 I had limited experience with using classes, and had never used an ‘__init__’ function or the ‘self’  parameter prior to beginning this project.
 In fact, initially I tried to use an approach that would allow me to write the visualisation code without using a class, but found that this would not allow me to add the complexity to the associated data structures that I needed.
 Learning how to use  ‘__init__’ did not prove too challenging, and I found that reading the related Python documentation was sufficient for understanding its place in my code.
 However, it took me longer to understand the purpose of ‘self’, setting me back as I had to spend more time researching the technique in order to gain a deep enough understanding of it for use in my program.

-Another completely new skill I had to learn was the use of the sympy library, which is used to create variables that can be used in algebraic functions.
+Another completely new skill I had to learn was the use of the ```sympy``` library, which is used to create variables that can be used in algebraic functions.
 I first read the accompanying article to the code I analysed at the beginning of my project to understand its use, and then began drafting a solution for this part of the program without using this library.
-However, I then realised I would not be able to derive an equation for velocity from the equation for position any where near as efficiently as with the use of this library, so decided to use sympy after all.
+However, I then realised I would not be able to derive an equation for velocity from the equation for position any where near as efficiently as with the use of this library, so decided to use sympy after all. ```tkinter``` was another new library I had to learn to use in order to create a standalone GUI for entering data to use in the simulation.
+This meant that a user would not need to enter input via the command line as previous, which can appear difficult to use to someone with no programming experience.
+I decided on a simple form layout[^10], and used the library's [documentation](#docs) to further my knowledge.

 ## Glossary